-Smoking tobacco is conclusively associated with increased risk of heart disease, lung disease, stroke, and damage to blood vessels, along with many other health issues.
+According to the American Lung Association, smoking tobacco is conclusively associated with increased risk of heart disease, lung disease, stroke, several cancers, and damage to blood vessels, along with many other health issues.

 But the risks can actually go further.
-Tobacco smokers generally exhale right after inhaling, but cannabis smokers hold the smoke in their lungs to allow the high to set in.
+Tobacco smokers generally exhale right after inhaling; however, cannabis smokers hold the smoke in their lungs to allow the high to set in.
 Engaging in this practice with tobacco smoke could exacerbate the danger.

 Smoking tobacco is the number one cause of lung cancer, even with cigarette smokers tending to exhale quickly.
-Holding the smoke in your lungs can only make increase that risk.
+Holding the smoke in your lungs can only increase those risks.

-Want the pleasure of a smoking circle without the risk of a blunt?
+Want the pleasure of a smoking circle without the tobacco risks of a blunt?
 Consider using a pipe or a bong, both of which will last a considerable amount of time and can be shared around.
 But be sure to use a barrier method because sharing does spread germs.

 Looking to enjoy a relaxing smoke on your own?
 Health-conscious cannabis users prefer joints to blunts because of the lack of tobacco.
 By rolling (or purchasing) a joint, you can get relatively clean smoke.
 Although no smoking is 100% risk-free, you’ll do a lot better to leave tobacco out of it.